This is part two in our Facebook ads series. See part I for an introduction to Facebook ads.

 - Find new people to target your ads to who are similar to the people who have already engaged with (lookalike audiences)

-Ad optimization: When using the Facebook in combination with pixel data, Facebook optimize your ads and display them to users who are most likely to convert and buy your product.
+- Optimize your ads: When using the Facebook in combination with pixel data, Facebook optimize your ads and display them to users who are most likely to convert and buy your product.

-Conversion tracking: Using the Facebook pixel you can measure the conversions, which allows you yo calculate your return on ad spend.
+- Track conversions: Using the Facebook pixel you can measure the conversions, which allows you yo calculate your return on ad spend.
 That way you can immediately see what you’re spending for conversion and optimize accordingly.

 To really get the most out of your money spent on Facebook ads, you have to be using the Facebook pixel for tracking your ads.